brenfrrs/plaid_error_codes/README.md

 # Plaid API Error Codes

 This repository contains a JSONL file with detailed information about various error codes from the Plaid API.
-The data has been scraped from the [Plaid API documentation](https://plaid.com/docs/errors) to provide a machine-readable reference for developers working with the Plaid API.
+The data has been scraped from the [Plaid API documentation](https://plaid.com/docs/errors) to provide a machine-readable reference for analytics engineers working with Plaid API data or logs.

 ## File Contents